lexxnsk/rsschool-devops-course-task6/README.md

 I've hadcoded all API keys, because it is not a purpose of this task to make it secure.
 In production, of course, you need to use secrets.

+## Bot testing
+You're welcome to play a bit with this bot.

+If it doesn't reply, it means, I've switched off the K3S node to save some money.
+Idf you really want - ping me and I will switch it on.

 ## Manual deployment using local Docker
 - docker build -t tristaprogrammista-bot .
 - docker run -d --name tristaprogrammista-bot tristaprogrammista-bot